By Peter Kelly

 The Chico/Doc Mayes Competition 2003 began on Friday, April 25 and continued through to Sunday, April 27.
 The longest single, handicapped flight was the winner of the Lee Peterson Trophy, and, the pilot who had the greatest combined handicapped distance on their two best flights was the winner of the Doc Mayes Trophy.
 There are two parts to this report: the photos and the narrative.

-Our expert semi-professional VSA photographer Tom Jue provides us with another great collection of photos.
-The photos will open in a new window.
-Just return to THIS window by closing the new one.
+Our expert semi-professional VSA photographer Tom Jue provides us with another great collection of 26 wonderful photos.

 See the photo album here… http://www.valleysoaring.net/pk/05-may/